42northgroup/42Viral/readme.md

     include_path = '.:/usr/share/php:/usr/share/cakephp-2.0/lib'

-### Git based install (Core Development)

-Create the CakePHP library
+Install CakePHP in the usr/share directory

     cd /usr/share
     sudo git clone https://github.com/cakephp/cakephp.git cakephp-2.0

 Replace

-- example.com with the name of your site
+* example.com with the name of your site

-- /var/www/vhosts/ with your server path
+* /var/www/vhosts/ with your server path

-- httpdocs with whatever you want to call it
+* httpdocs with whatever you want to call it

 __app is highly recommended, by default CakePHP will always look for the app directory__

-    cd /[path/to/your-site.com/htdocs]/app
+    cd /[path/to/your-site.com/httpdocs]/app

 #### Clone the project

+Assuming your installing the 42viral application into a directory called app

     git clone git@github.com:microtrain/42Viral.git app
     cd app